 Xinhui Li

-I am a third-year Ph.D. student in Electrical and Computer Engineering at the Georgia Institute of Technology and the Center for Translational Research in Neuroimaging and Data Science (TReNDS), advised by Dr. Vince Calhoun and Dr. Rogers Silva.
-Previously, I worked as a research engineer at the Child Mind Institute, where I developed a software pipeline C-PAC for MRI preprocessing and analysis.
+My name is Xinhui Li (é»Žæ¬£æƒ ).
+I am a final-year Ph.D. candidate in Electrical and Computer Engineering at Georgia Institute of Technology and Center for Translational Research in Neuroimaging and Data Science (TReNDS), advised by Prof. Vince D. Calhoun and Dr. Rogers F. Silva.
+During my PhD, I interned at Amazon Science working on video understanding with vision-language models.
+Previously, I developed a software pipeline C-PAC for MRI preprocessing and investigated interpipeline agreement at Child Mind Institute.

 news